Hoffmsam/GRAD521_DMPHoffman_2021/index.md

 The policies governing the reuse, redistribution and creations of derivatives will fall under the Creative Commons Attribution License (CC BY) enforced by the journal for all open access submitted publications.
 Thus, readers are able to distribute, reuse, build upon and derive from the work so long as proper credit is given to the original work.
 # Archiving and preservation
 ## Archive
+The data and metadata will be preserved as csv within the supplemental materials section of the publication which has an ongoing archive of all works published within the journal, therefore the data will be preserved there indefinitely.

+The raw sensory and psychophysical data that is generated during the testing is also stored for a minimum of 5 years upon the completion of the study.
+This is done within the Compusense® system used for sensory analysis.
+The system will store the data for a minimum of 5 years, after which it will store the data indefinitely until the end of the user license agreement.
+Psychophysical raw data will be preserved within the laboratory notebook, which in turn will be stored within the laboratory.

+Spreadsheets will remain stored as csv files within an Archive folder created within the laboratory Box drive for the same minimum of 5 years.
 ## Archive Access
+Access to the publicly available archived/preserved data will be maintained by the American Journal of Enology and Viticulture.
+This is maintained by their team, and access is given to the persons with accounts with the Journal.

+Access to the raw data preserved within the Compusense® system and laboratory notebooks is granted only by the Lab manager and/or PI.